 This dental procedure typically takes about 30 minutes to an hour to complete.
 However, it may take longer, depending on the case and the number of fillings.

-White fillings are versatile and are suitable for most teeth and visible areas where aesthetics are a concern.
-White fillings do not expand or contract with changes in temperature to the same extent as amalgam fillings.
-This reduces the risk of potential problems arising.
+White fillings are versatile and suitable for most teeth and visible areas where aesthetics are a concern.
+In comparison to amalgam fillings, do not expand or contract with changes in temperature which reduces the risk of potential problems arising.

 Benefits Of White Fillings

-White fillings have several benefits that go beyond their aesthetic appeal.
-These include benefits such as:
+White fillings have several benefits that go beyond their aesthetic appeal:

 Blends seamlessly with your natural teeth.